+However, these two basic scenarios, dynamical and isolated, predict different spin-orbit misalignment distributions, with dynamical formation generating nearly isotropic distributions~\citep{2010CQGra..27k4007M,Rodriguez2016c}, while binary evolution favors distributions that show mostly small to moderate misalignments, with only a small fraction of mergers reaching high misalignments~\citep{Wysocki2018, Gerosa2018}.
+A hybrid BH-BH merger formation channel that involves isolated triple (dynamically interacting) star systems~\citep{Antonini2017} favors BH spin vectors that are located in the BH-BH orbital plane, with $\sim90^\circ$ misalignment with respect to the orbital angular momentum if the tertiary dominates the angular momentum of the system~\citep{Antonini2018}.

-The spins of the BHs may also provide important information on their formation.
-However, the effect of spin is sub-dominant in a gravitational waveform and it is more difficult to measure than mass.
+The spin orientations of the BHs can therefore provide important information about their formation~\citep{Farr2017,Farr2018,Vitale2017b}.
+However, the effect of spin is sub-dominant in gravitational waveforms, so spins are more difficult to measure than masses.
 The waveform is most sensitive to the binary's effective spin

-with $a_{\rm spin1,2}$ the BH spin magnitudes and $\Theta_{1,2}$ the angles between the directions of the binary's angular momentum and the BH's spin.
-The dimensionless BH spin magnitude is defined as:
+with $a_{\rm spin1,2}$ being the BH spin magnitudes and $\Theta_{1,2}$ being the angles between the BH spins and the orbital angular momentum.
+The dimensionless BH spin magnitude is defined as

-where $c$ is the speed of light, $G$ is the gravitational constant, and $M_{\rm BH}$, $J_{\rm BH}$ are the mass and angular momentum of the BH, respectively.
+where $c$ is the speed of light, $G$ is the gravitational constant, and $M_{\rm BH}$ and $J_{\rm BH}$ are respectively the mass and angular momentum of the BH.

-All of the binaries observed by LIGO/Virgo are consistent with low effective spins within $-0.42<\chi_{\rm eff}<0.41$ at the $90\%$ credible level~\citep{Abbott2016c, Abbott2017a,GW170814}. \cite{Abbott2017a} report that GW170104 has a preferentially negative effective spin---indicative of spin-orbit misalignment of at least one component BH---with an $82\%$ probability that $\chi_{\rm eff}<0$\footnote{Note that this result was obtained with a prior that favors low $\chi_{\rm eff}$ values; see App.~\ref{sec.Xeff} for an alternative estimate.}.
-If the BH spins are not small ($a_{\rm spin1,2}>0.2$), \cite{Abbott2017a} state that the LIGO/Virgo observations indicate a population of binaries with spin-orbit misalignment, and that this would favor a dynamical formation scenario over classical isolated binary evolution.
-However, the BH spin magnitudes in GW170104 are not constrained, and in particular they could be zero \citep{Abbott2017a}.
-If this is the case then the origin of GW170104 remains unknown.